epswartz/DiscordEventBot/README.md

 - `!e roster <event name>` - Get current attendees status for an event
 - `!e sms <on/off>` - Subscribe/Unsubscribe from SMS reminders (also requires it having your number in general)
 - `!e status` - Prints a string indicating that the bot is alive, and prints the status of the bot's database connection.
+- `!e version` - Prints information on the bot's current version.

 ## Commands Available to Event Creators and Admins
 - `!e delete <event name>` - Delete an event